Bajger/Pharo-FIT/README.md

 Benefits for students:
 Learn about debugger-driven development and immediate program feedback.
+Avoid unnecessary code complexity and maximize reusability due to Smalltalk idiomatic way of writing code.
 Introduce meta-programming in Pharo using metalinks and modify a program by changing AST.
 Learn about examples in SW industry and research (Visualization, IoT, usage in Aerospace, web stack).
 Learn how Pharo can be integrated with other systems (written in other programming languages) and how to integrate with VCS (i.e. Github) and CI/CD setup including test coverage.